rbonfichi/monte-carlo-gmp-pharma/README.md

 - Basics of random numbers and statistical distributions
 - Transfer equations and variability propagation
 - Complete simulation examples in R
-- Case study: API assay in tablets
+- Multiple **case studies** on pharmaceutical applications (e.g., assay, dissolution, process validation, CPV)
 - Decision-making and risk analysis
 - References and further reading
 - Glossary of key terms and concepts

 ---